bernardphp/normalt/README.md

 $object = $set->denormalize($normalized);
 ```

-Any normalizer that is used through the `NormalizerSet` will have an instance of it set
+Any normalizer that is used through the `Marshaller` will have an instance of it set
-if they implement `Normalt\NormalizerAware`.
+if they implement `Normalt\MarshallerAware`.
 Same as if you have a Normalizer that implements
 `SerializerAwareInterface` and use the Serializer.

 RecursiveReflectionNormalizer